All you Need to Know About Doing Business As (DBA)

 • It is easy and affordable to file DBA for start-ups and enables the use of the business name legally without incorporating it as an LLC or corporation.

-• Also helps in brand awareness that makes it easier to market products under DBA without losing the name rights of your business.
+• Also helps in brand awareness which makes it easier to market products under DBA without losing the name rights of your business.

 The drawbacks of DBA